 There is no egg collection involved in IUI, and the procedure is usually easy and pain free.

-The first step is for you to come in for an Fertility Consultation & scan where a Consultant will assess you and devise a personalised treatment plan which will give you the best chance of success.
+The first step is for you to come in for an Initial Consultation & scan where a Consultant will assess you and devise a personalised treatment plan which will give you the best chance of success.
 You will also be offered counselling support.

 2 weeks before the start of your period you will come in to meet with a fertility nurse who will talk you through your treatment plan and go through the consent forms with you.

-Scans & Blood tests
+Scans & blood tests

 You will have 2 or 3 monitoring scans to monitor the growth of your follicles and track ovulation.